 The 2018 TPA Convention will be held April 13-14, 2018 in Wichita, Kansas.
 The convention is held at the Century II Convention Center.
 Our host hotel is the Hyatt Regency.
 A discount is offered for attendees of the 2018 TPA Convention.
 Use this LINK to make your reservation and get your discounted room rate.

 We are excited to have Beth Mora, Norm Wakefield and Zan Tyler as our featured speakers.
-Watch here for further information about the convention.

 Again this year the TPA Convention will feature over 50 workshops and more than 100 vendors ready to help you homeschool your children.